 Quebecor Inc. (TSX:QBR)

-On November 11, 2021, Quebecor announced the formation of asterX, a new corporate venture capital arm that will continue to develop long-term relationships with developing enterprises.
+On November 11, 2021, Quebecor announced the formation of asterX, a new corporate venture capital arm that will continue to develop long-term relationships with growing enterprises.
 Quebecor has worked with roughly ten unique start-ups in fields ranging from AdTech to MedTech in the last year, investing millions of dollars in each.

 In the third quarter of 2021, the revenue was $1.15 billion, up to $36.5 million (3.3 percent) from the same period in 2020.
 In addition, cash flows from operations saw an increase of $19.7 million (a 5.7% increase), while the net cash flow was $365.8 million.
 Trading at $27.90 as of February 25, 2022 (1:13 pm), the prospects for this company seem bright.
 With a market valuation of $6,714,345,394 and a P/E ratio of 13.60, this firm can deliver a good return on investment.